gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <td>12</td>
 <td>It must not be possible to burn an amount of fungible assets larger than their current supply.</td>
 <td>High</td>
-<td>The burn process ensures that the store has enough balance to burn, by asserting that the supply.current >= amount inside the decrease_supply function.</td>
+<td>The burn process ensures that the store has enough balance to burn, by asserting that the supply.current &gt;&#61; amount inside the decrease_supply function.</td>
-<td>Audited that it aborts if the provided store doesn't have sufficient balance.</td>
+<td>Audited that it aborts if the provided store doesn&apos;t have sufficient balance.</td>
 </tr>

 <tr>
 <td>13</td>
-<td>Enabling or disabling store's frozen status should only be done with a valid transfer reference.</td>
+<td>Enabling or disabling store&apos;s frozen status should only be done with a valid transfer reference.</td>
 <td>High</td>
-<td>The set_frozen_flag function ensures that the TransferRef is provided via function argument and that the store's metadata matches the metadata from the reference.
+<td>The set_frozen_flag function ensures that the TransferRef is provided via function argument and that the store&apos;s metadata matches the metadata from the reference.
 It then proceeds to update the frozen flag of the store.</td>
-<td>Audited that it aborts if the metadata doesn't match.
+<td>Audited that it aborts if the metadata doesn&apos;t match.
 Audited that the frozen flag is updated properly.</td>
 </tr>

 <tr>